enzocassemiro/movies-list/README.md

 # MoviesList

-### Project of an e-commerce to practice knowledge in Angular and TS.
+### Project of an movie list to practice knowledge in Angular and TS.

 ## 💻 Stack
 <div>